Biden expects decision on federal gas tax holiday by end of week - NewsBreak

 The average price of gas topped $5 per gallon last week, according to statistics from AAA.
 Biden and his team have repeatedly sought to blame the price increases on the Russian invasion of Ukraine, which has roiled global markets.
 But the issue has provided significant fodder for Republicans, who have argued Biden has not done enough to boost supply and bring prices down.

-The president has called on major oil companies to avoid price gouging, he has released oil from the strategic petroleum reserve and he has called on major oil producers to boost supply.
+The president has called on major oil companies to avoid price gouging, released oil from the Strategic Petroleum Reserve and called on major oil producers to boost supply.